 It was a long, hard road, setting up a charity and pushing it forward.
 When Tanya left the academy had 170 students on long courses (lasting a year or longer) and 2,500 on short courses.
 With five buildings in Central London, and outstanding work being produced by its students, it felt like the right time to leave and go on to new things.
 In Tanya and Charles’ final year The Art Academy successfully partnered with The Open University, who validated an amazing new BA in Fine Art.
 It was a lovely note on which to leave, to pursue Tanya’s practice as an animal sculptor full-time once again.

 Tanya published Modelling and Sculpting the Human Figure through Bloomsbury in 2012, and has lectured and judged widely outside of her college.
-She continues to sit on The Art Academy’s
+She continues to sit on her The Art Academy’s Academic Board.

 Image right: The Shard from The Art Academy, by Oliver Chan – Graduate 2012